How did everything begin?

 would have gone out, but now it's not like that.

-The conclusion that can be drawn from the decrease in
+The conclusion that can be drawn from the

-the second law of thermodynamics.
+abandon the second law of thermodynamics.

-The following quotes bring out the same point.
-They show
+The following quotes bring out the same

-than they are now:
+in the past than they are now:

 Arthur Eddington